 Between 1 November 2021 and 4 April 2022 Within 28 days of appointment

 From 5 April 2022 Before appointment

 Failure to apply for a DIN can result in an infringement notice being issued and the imposition of a civil penalty or criminal penalty or both.

-Under the Corporations Act:
+Under the Corporations Act and according to ASIC: